 The family however prefers meat pies with me being the exception.
 They and I wondered why.

 For some reason, I like it in the day but not at night.
-I have no idea why.
-When the family do their occasional past-midnight forays to Villi’s off South Road, its always a meat pie for me.
+Again I have no idea why.
+When the family do their occasional past-midnight forays to Villi’s off South Road, it’s always a meat pie for me.
+I think it could be that the pasty is much more than a pie and too much for a late supper.

 The Copper Triangle

-Now for a little bit more of this early migrant history.
+Now for a little bit more of this early migrant history and the location of the mines.

-Their past culture and heritage is celebrated yearly to this day.
+Those who live there or who have families there continue to keep their heritage alive.
+There is the Moonta Mining Museum.
+Their past culture and heritage is also celebrated yearly to this day.
 Kernewek Lowender Coast Cornish Festival is another one for the Festival State.

 Pingback: Australian Kransky Sausage Guide | Adelaide wide open